Terry Crews Gives Update On Horrific Kevin Hart Car Crash: ‘Kevin’s Gonna Have To Rebuild His Life Somewhat’

 Just days after Kevin Hart was involved in a horrific car crash, his friend Terry Crews is giving an update to fans on his current state of health.

-As fans know, Hart was involved in a really bad car crash in Calabasas, California this past weekend and while he will recover from his injuries, it isn’t going to be easy.
+As fans know, Hart was involved in a really bad car crash in Calabasas, California, this past weekend.
+While he is expected to successfully recover from his injuries, it isn’t going to be easy.
 According to Us Weekly, Crews gave fans an update on the crash that turned his friend’s world upside down in a recent interview.
-According to the America’s Got Talent host, his friend has a long way to go in his recovery and things may not be the same.
+According to the America’s Got Talent host, Hart has a long way to go in his recovery and things may not be the same.

 “Basically, right now, Kevin’s gonna have to rebuild his life somewhat.
 It may be a little different for Kevin from here on out,” he shared in an interview.
 “I understand that, I feel that.
 He probably feels very alone right now.”

 In the interview, Crews also told fans that there has been a lot of negativity that has been surrounding Hart and the crash and many people weren’t that nice about it.
-Some people even said that they were happy that the comedian got into a crash and that’s something that Crews says doesn’t make sense to him.
-But at the end of the day, Terry says that he wants Kevin to know that he is here for him if he needs anything at all.
+Some people even said that they were happy that the comedian got into a crash, and that’s something that Crews says doesn’t make sense to him.
+But at the end of the day, Terry explained that he wants Kevin to know that he is here for him if he needs anything at all.

 “Hey, man.
 I’m here for you.
 I got your back.’
 Believe me, most of Hollywood and most people I know are supporting Kevin,” he said.
 “Really, really pushing for his speedy recovery.”